-In 2019, GasNet operated the longest regional gas distribution network consisting of 64,985.5 km of pipelines with branch lines of which 92.8 per cent. are owned and 7.2 per cent. are rented.
-Pražská plynárenská Distribuce, a.s. and E.ON Distribuce, a.s. operate networks of approximately 4,500 km with branch lines each.
-In 2020, GasNet operated 64,986 km of the network.
+In 2020, GasNet operated the longest regional gas distribution network consisting of 65,021.4 km of pipelines with branch lines of which 92.8 per cent. are owned and 7.2 per cent. are rented.
+Pražská plynárenská Distribuce, a.s. and E.ON Distribuce, a.s. operate networks of approximately 4,500 km with branch lines each.29

-$^{\rm 19}$ Source: The ERO, Report on the operation of gas grid in the Czech Republic (Q4/2020)
+29 Source: The ERO, Annual report on the operation of gas grid in the Czech Republic (2020)

-GasNet has, due to its share in the gas distribution market, which amounted to 78.3 per cent. (based on 92,894.4 thousand MWh of gas distributed) as of 31 December 2020, a dominant position in the Czech gas distribution market.
+GasNet has, due to its share in the gas distribution market, which amounted to 78.3 per cent. (based on 92,894.4 thousand MWh of gas distributed in total) as of 31 December 202030, a dominant position in the Czech gas distribution market.
 Pražská plynárenská Distribuce, a.s. holds 9.5 per cent. and E.ON Distribuce, a.s.
-3.7 per cent. of the Czech gas distribution market.
-The remaining 8.5 per cent. of the Czech gas distribution market consists of customers that are directly connected to the transmission network, gas generators using generated gas for their own use, and certain other companies.
+3.7 per cent. of the Czech gas distribution market consists of customers that are directly connected to the transmission network, gas generators using generated gas for their own use, and certain other companies.31